heiko-holz/inspectit-ocelot/inspectit-ocelot-k8s-demo/README.md

        otelcol-sidecar   sidecar   0.47.0    1m
        ```

-## 4. Deploy InspectIT Ocelot
+## 4. Deploy inspectIT Ocelot

-### 1. Deploy InspectIT Ocelot Agent as an `Instrumentation`
+### 1. Deploy inspectIT Ocelot Agent as an `Instrumentation`

-Following the [official readme](https://inspectit.github.io/inspectit-ocelot/docs/next/getting-started/installation#using-the-agent-with-kubernetes) from InspectIT Ocelot, we will deploy the InspectIT Ocelot Agent as an `Instrumentation`, that will be automatically injected into the trading demo application by the OpenTelemetry Operator.
+Following the [official readme](https://inspectit.github.io/inspectit-ocelot/docs/next/getting-started/installation#using-the-agent-with-kubernetes) from inspectIT Ocelot, we will deploy the inspectIT Ocelot Agent as an `Instrumentation`, that will be automatically injected into the trading demo application by the OpenTelemetry Operator.
 You can find the file in `./inspectit-ocelot/inspectit-ocelot-instrumentation.yaml`.

-1. Deploy the InspectIT Ocelot instrumentation in the `trading-demo` namespace:
+1. Deploy the inspectIT Ocelot instrumentation in the `trading-demo` namespace:

     ```shell
     kubectl apply -f ./inspectit-ocelot/inspectit-ocelot-instrumentation.yaml -n trading-demo